What do banks do?

 Data Scientists

 Data Scientists design and develop algorithms, implement technical solutions, and configure applications.
-From participating in the design and architecture of data science solutions to exploring technologies to be used, they contribute to the creation of the data science body of knowledge and represent the bank as a data science practitioner in industry initiatives.
+From participating in the design and architecture of data science solutions to exploring technologies to be used, they contribute to the data science body of knowledge and represent the bank as a data science practitioner in industry initiatives.

 minus sign